 It is envisaged that in most cases the first two stages will be sufficient and that will be the end of the matter.
 However,if a situation arises where a Council member is seriously disrupting Council activity, and these two steps have already been attempted then the following steps may be considered:

 Stage 4: Two year Council ban

-There shall be a right of appeal for Stages 3 & 4.
-If a Player wishes to appeal they must inform both the Chair and an independent Council member they trust within 3 days.
+There shall be a right of appeal for Stages 3 and 4.
+If a player wishes to appeal they must inform both the Chair and an independent Council member they trust within 3 days.
 Each party then submits a statement to the Council (the Player's statement is submitted through the independent member).

 There shall be no discussion of the appeal or the circumstances of the ruling on the Council list.
 A three day poll is set up and every member of the Council votes to either uphold or overturn the Chair's ruling.